Blog

 What is a Construction to Permanent Loan?

-Simply put, the construction-to-permanent loan means that the lender will convert a construction loan into a permanent mortgage after completion of the construction project.
+A construction-to-permanent loan means that the lender will convert a construction loan into a permanent mortgage after the completion of the construction project.
 The borrower can choose a fixed-rate loan or an adjustable-rate loan, further specifying loan terms and conditions.

 As you can see, construction loans come in all shapes and sizes.
 Construction loans also tend to carry a higher risk than other types of loans due to market forces and a variety of things, like a mechanic’s lien for example, which often delay the completion of projects.